 This differential absorbance directly reflects the microscopic rotatory strength of the underlying electronic transitions.
 In practice, CD is often reported in terms of ellipticity $\eta$, which is related to differential absorption by:

-A detailed derivation of Equation~\ref{Ellipticity} and the rationale for expressing CD in terms of ellipticity are provided in the Supplementary Note II.
-The wavelength (or photon energy) dispersion of the CD, as well as Circular Birefringence (CB), is often used to gain insight into the electronic structure of chiral materials.
+A detailed derivation of Eq.~\ref{Ellipticity} and the rationale for expressing CD in terms of ellipticity are provided in the Supplementary Note II.
 Because light exhibits both particle and wave characteristics, CD can also be described within the framework of classical electromagnetic theory.
-This macroscopic, wave-based description provides a more straightforward and intuitive treatment and is adopted throughout the remainder of this tutorial.
-Within this framework, the superposition of two circularly polarized components, RCP and LCP waves, is represented as a linearly polarized (LP) plane electromagnetic wave (see the incoming wave in Figure~\ref{Fig. Polarisation} (d)).
+This macroscopic, wave-based description provides a more straightforward and intuitive treatment and is adopted throughout the remainder of this text.
+Within this framework, the superposition of two circularly polarized components, RCP and LCP waves, is represented as a linearly polarized (LP) plane electromagnetic wave (see the incoming wave in Fig.~\ref{Fig. Polarisation} (d)).
 Upon propagation through a chiral medium, these circular components retain their polarization states, making them the normal modes of the medium.
-If the medium absorbs RCP and LCP waves to a different extent, their superposition after propagation yields an elliptical polarization state as shown in Figure~\ref{Fig. Polarisation} (d).
-This effect corresponds to CD and is commonly quantified via ellipticity \cite{berova2012comprehensive},
+If the medium absorbs RCP and LCP waves to a different extent, their superposition after propagation yields an elliptical polarization state, as shown in Fig.~\ref{Fig. Polarisation} (d).
+This effect corresponds to CD and is commonly quantified via ellipticity \cite{berova2012comprehensive}:

-whereby $u$ and $v$ denote the minor and major axes of the polarization ellipse (corresponding to the projection of the electric field vector on the ellipse axes; see Figure~\ref{Fig. Polarisation} (c)).
+whereby $u$ and $v$ denote the minor and major axes of the polarization ellipse (corresponding to the projection of the electric field vector on the ellipse axes; see Fig.~\ref{Fig. Polarisation} (c)).
 This explains why CD is not unitless, but is instead expressed in millidegrees (mdeg).

 If, instead, the refractive indices for the RCP and LCP waves differ, the two modes propagate at different velocities, resulting in a relative phase shift.
 Their superposition remains linearly polarized, but with a rotated polarization direction relative to the original wave.
-This phenomenon, known as CB (or ORD) (Figure~\ref{Fig. SI LDCB} (a)), lays the historical foundation of spectroscopic CD measurements and can be readily accessible in optically isotropic samples, either liquids or solids.
+This phenomenon, known as circular birefringence (CB) or ORD (Fig.~S1 (a)), lays the historical foundation of spectroscopic CD measurements.
+It can be readily observed in optically isotropic media, either liquids or solids.
+The wavelength (or photon energy) dependence of both CD and CB is often used to gain insight into the electronic structure of chiral materials.